 You’ll have yearly mammograms, which will include your unaffected breast, for five years.
 Even if you had a mastectomy, you’ll still need a yearly mammogram.

 It’s also still a good idea to be aware of what’s now normal for you.
 Your treated breast will feel and look different depending on the treatments you’ve had.
-Your breast care nurse can tell you what you to expect and explain what to look out for.
+Your breast care nurse can tell you what to expect and explain what to look out for.

-Your appointments are a good opportunity to talk to your specialist or breast nurse about any concerns.
+Your appointments are a good opportunity to talk to your specialist or breast care nurse about any concerns.
 If you notice any changes in either of your breasts between appointments, contact your specialist or breast care nurse for advice.

 If DCIS comes back